As an Amazon Associate I earn from qualifying purchases. Details.

 It’s going to be a busy week.

-First, I’m trying to rebuild this website after a crash.
+First, I’m rebuilding this website after a crash.
 The bad news is: I didn’t have adequate backups.

-The good news is: I can reconstruct a lot from social media posts.
+The good news is: I can reconstruct some from social media posts.
 It’ll simply take time.

 Meanwhile this morning, the post office delivered a very large stack of boxes to me.
 All are from Amazon.
 The larger ones contained six to eight items, each.